Pros and Cons of Living in Mexico

 While much has changed about living in Mexico in the years since I first wrote Live Better South of the Border, and much has improved, Mexico is still Mexico.
 That means that Mexico is unique.
 Mexico has a culture that changes slowly, no matter how technocratic the government is.
 Overall, it is easier to live in Mexico today than it was ten years ago, and much easier than it was twenty years ago.

 By easier, I mean that the day-to-day interactions with places you need to interact with is getting utilities is simpler.
 You can pay many of your bills online instead of having to stand in line to do so.
-Some bureaucratic barriers are lower, though none have actually been dropped, to my knowledge.
-You can get a phone or a cell phone without taking out a loan.
+You can get a phone or a cell phone without too much trouble.
 There are Wal-Marts and Sam's Clubs and Office Depots and Home Depots and Starbucks and so on in most towns of any size.
 It seems like more people speak English, which would be expected since it is taught in school and more people are going to school than 20 years ago.

 Banking in Mexico